kaltura/developer-platform-docs/documentation/Engage_and_Publish/how-add-thumbnail-flavor-param-supports-resizing-auto-generated-thumbnails-transcoding-profile.md

 From herein, whenever a new entry is ingested, a new thumbnail will be generated with the desired dimensions and added automatically to the entry.

->Note: The new thumbnail flavor doesn’t appear in the KMC account transcoding in Kaltura versions prior to Falcon.
+>Note: The new thumbnail flavor doesn't appear in the KMC account transcoding in Kaltura versions prior to Falcon.